mheily/jobd/doc/capsicum.md

 puts itself into a sandbox; instead, you can trust that launchd initializes the sandbox according to the policy that you can audit fairly easily.

+  This would require some kind of user interaction when the security policy of a program changes, similar to how smartphones ask you to confirm changes to app permissions when you upgrade to a new version of an app.

-* You could execute an untrusted binary without having the source code, and be confident that the binary will run in a sandbox as described in the launchd.plist(5) file.
+ You could execute an untrusted binary without having the source code, and be confident that the binary will run in a sandbox as described in the launchd.plist(5) file.

+## Implementation

 The basic idea is that programs could add Capsicum directives to their launchd.plist(5) job specifications.
 Here's an example: